Deltares/Koswat/docs/reference/koswat_strategies.md

 ####  Infrastructure priority example

-We will strat by defining some unrealistic costs per reinforcement type for all locations* such as:
+We will start by defining some unrealistic costs per reinforcement type for all locations* such as:

 | Index | Reinforcement type | base cost | infra cost |
 | ---- | ---- |---- | ---- |